ese3500/final-project-clawsome-claverine/README.md

 ### 4. Conclusion

 What went well?
 We managed our time effectively and finished ahead of schedule, which allowed us to have extra time for debugging and polishing our project.
 Despite facing technical challenges, we persevered and were able to overcome them.
 In the end we measrued that, our claw machine was fully functional and was able to carry 50 grams of weight (two Lindor chocolate balls).
+It also turned out that our machine is actually considerably robust, it was shaken a lot and it ran for a long time, someone even spilled water on to it and it is still working perfectly fine.

 What accomplishments are you proud of?
 We are proud to successfully complete the project within the designated time frame, despite encountering challenges such as motor control issues, Atmega breakage, ADC complexities, and the need to fabricate a custom catch sensor.
 A notable achievement was utilizing every pin on the Atmega328PB and efficiently managing data memory usage, reaching 97.5%.
 Overcoming these hurdles while delivering a fully functional claw machine stands as a significant milestone for us.